 Add the letter

 Now add a text box and type your sign letter.
 Mine looks 3D because of the font I used and because I made portions halftone.
-I would like to recommend a font to you, but I couldn’t find a free one that wasn’t garbage.
+I would like to recommend a font exactly like this to you, but I couldn’t find a free one that wasn’t garbage.
 I ended up having to do quite a bit of adjusting.
-If you have any suggestions, feel free to comment below.

 Modify as needed